YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 but you can define the prefix with the ``staticHandling.prefix`` property in ``application.json``.

-The *source path* for assets would either be the application or the mojit depending on the evel of the resource.
+The *source path* for assets would either be the application or the mojit depending on the level of the resource.
 The *relative path* is the path relative to the source path, which in the case of assets would be either ``/assets/css/`` or ``/assets/js/``.

 Thus, the default path to assets would have the following syntax: ``/{prefix}/{source_path}/{relative_path}``